git4rk/ApplicationServeronCloud/latestUpdates.md

 ## December 16, 2016: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

 * Integrated miscellaneous service maintenance.
-* Addressed [several security vulnerabilities](https://www-01.ibm.com/support/docview.wss?uid=swg21995995){: new_window} in the IBM SDK Java Technology Edition that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
+* Addressed [several security vulnerabilities](https://www.ibm.com/support/docview.wss?uid=swg21995995){: new_window} in the IBM SDK Java Technology Edition that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * An unspecified vulnerability in Oracle Java SE and Java SE Embedded related to the Hotspot component that has high confidentiality impact, high integrity impact, and high availability impact.
-  * An unspecified vulnerability in Oracle Java SE and Java SE Embedded related to the Networking component that might allow a remote attacker to obtain sensitive information resulting in a high confidentiality impact by using unknown attack vectors.
+  * An unspecified vulnerability in Oracle Java SE and Java SE Embedded related to the Networking component that might allow a remote attacker to obtain sensitive information, resulting in a high confidentiality impact by using unknown attack vectors.
   *  A cross-site scripting vulnerability in IBM WebSphere Application Server that allows users to embed arbitrary JavaScript code in the Web UI.
 The code can alter the intended functionality potentially, leading to credentials disclosure within a trusted session.